Get This Recipe In Your Inbox

 • 1 tablespoon soy sauce

-• 2 teaspoon sesame seeds
+• 2 teaspoons sesame seeds

-for the ponzu dressing
+For the ponzu dressing:

 • 2 tablespoons mirin